lapce/lapce-docs/development/architecture.md

 ## File Editing

 Here is the flow of a typical file editing process.
 When you open a file in the GUI, `lapce-data` talks to `lapce-proxy` which reads the file from local disk and responds with the content of the file. `lapce-data` stores the file content locally.
 When `lapce-ui` receives a keyboard event, it modifies the file content in `lapce-data`, and only sends the change of that edit to `lapce-proxy.` `lapce-proxy` receives the change, and applies the change locally which make the file content in sync.
-When you save the file in the GUI, `lapce-data` sends the file save request to `lapce-proxy`, and `lapce-proxy` saves the file to the local disk.&#x20;
+When you save the file in the GUI, `lapce-data` sends the file save request to `lapce-proxy`, and `lapce-proxy` saves the file to the local disk.